carta/styleguide/tests/unit/README.md

 * test functions must receive the mock objects as parameter, even if you don’t plan to access them directly.
 * The argument order depends on the order of the decorated patch functions.
-* receiving the mocks as parameters doesn’t mix nicely with pytest’s approach of naming fixtures as parameters, or pytest.mark.parametrize;
+* receiving the mocks as parameters doesn’t mix nicely with pytest’s approach of naming fixtures as parameters, or `pytest.mark.parametrize`;
 * you can’t easily undo the mocking during the test execution;

 ```py